NehaSathish/News_Recommendation/README.md

 Euclidean distance similarity measure is used to find top relevant articles.

 This method for content-based news recommendation, employs a devised effective article representation.This representation is important when similar articles are computed.It is necessary to process a new article as fast as possible.

+MongoDB needs a local host and hence this code cannot be run on google colab.

+The code can be run on jupyter notebook or spyder.